 There once was a young Seattleite that moved herself to Boston for school.
 She quickly learned that the easy-going, people-watching, coffee-savoring lifestyle she was used to needed an upgrade to keep up with the fast-moving, always-hustling, Dunkin-downing Bostonians.
 So she upgraded.
 She said “yes” to more opportunities to learn, grow, and be challenged.
 She added an email account (or three) to her Gmail app.
 She researched “comfy cute water resistant shoes” so she could get around faster, but in style.
 None of these things were bad things.
 But slowly and subtly, she was caught up into a whirlwind of doing more in an effort to be seen as more worthy.

 Then she graduated from graduate school.
-Full of anticipation, hooded gowns, long speeches, and celebratory food, graduation came and went, leaving behind a strong sense of “what next?”
-All the promises of the education-leadership-working-hard-sleeping-little hustle fell short in its aftermath.
+Full of anticipation, all the promises of the education-leadership-working-hard-sleeping-little hustle fell short in its aftermath.
 The hope of “doing more to be more” felt distant and wrong.
 The new graduate was left to sit on the couch, hot tea in hand, pondering what it actually meant to have done all these things if, even with all the things done, nothing more was promised.